-Gazebo weights can be the difference between a successful event or garden party because should the wind unexpectedly strengthen then you could in trouble.
+Gazebo weights can be the difference between a successful event or garden party because should the wind unexpectedly strengthen then your gazebo could be in trouble.

-There are 3 main types of gazebo weights and each of them are specifically designed for a certain type of frame or footplate.
+There are 3 main types of gazebo weights and each of them are specifically designed for a certain type of frame or footplate, plastic leg weights, sandbags and cast iron anchor footplates.

-For example; the plastic leg weights are designed for round frame legs, whilst the material weight bags are suitable for both round and square legs.
+The plastic leg weights are designed for round frame legs, the material weight bags are suitable for both round and square legs and the cast-iron weights are perfect for legs with footplates.

 Best Gazebo Weights for Round Legs, Square Legs & Footplates